Code

 Content : structure and schedule

-The class is structured around 4 sessions.
-First session will be focusing on importance of management of information systems and how digital evolutions impact our lives and society.
-2nd Session will focus around how information systems can be leveraged for organizational strategic objectives.
-3rd Session will zoom into chosen digital phenomenon through the introduction of cutting edge research on information systems on topics such as technostress, fake news, deep fakes, digital transformation of vulnerable sectors and AI.
-The final session, will be oral presentation tidying up and presentation by the student on their chosen digital phenomena related problem and/solution for 15 mins per team followed by conclusion.
+The course is structured around four sessions.
+The first will focus on the importance of information systems management and the impact of digital developments on our lives and society.
+The second session will focus on how information systems can be leveraged to achieve organizations' strategic objectives.
+The third session will focus on the chosen digital phenomenon by presenting cutting-edge research on information systems, including technological stress, fake news, deep fakes, the digital transformation of vulnerable sectors, and AI.
+The final session will consist of a 15-minute oral presentation by each team, followed by a closing presentation.

 Sustainable Development Goals